thanks-to-it/discussions-tab-for-woocommerce-products/readme.txt

 = 1.0.5 - 03/08/2017 =
 * Add one more default class ('commentlist') to comments lists
 * Make Comment list classes unique
+* Add more callback functions to different themes
+* Create new section on admin (advanced)
+* Create new option to get the "wp_list_comments" "callback" argument

 = 1.0.4 - 03/08/2017 =
 * Remove comments counting test on template for closed comments